uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 These should create an arrow 3 times as big and 0.2 (i.e. scaled down to one fifth of the size) times as big respectively.
 {panel end}

-The "add translate" values in the interactive are added to each *x* and *y* coordinate; experiment with them to see what they do.
-Now try to find suitable values for these and the matrix to match the arrow up with the red one.

-{panel type="teacher-note" summary="Explanation"}

-This needs the matrix {math}\begin{bmatrix}  2 & 0 \\   0 & 2 \\   \end{bmatrix}{math end} and the x,y values 5 and 4 (this doubles the size of the arrow and moves it 5 across and 4 up).
-{panel end}

 What happens if you use the following matrix?